hanabi/hanabi.github.io/Reference.md

 * With that said, it is sometimes possible to construct **safe** lines that contain a *Lie Component*.
 There is usually deep levels of nuance involved in these lines, so this kind of thing is only recommended for advanced and expert players.
 * The previously mentioned *Out-of-Order Finesse* is an specific example of a *Finesse* with a *Lie Component*.
 One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that **all** of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.
 * This concept can be generalized to all *Finesses* that have a *Lie Component*.
 After a player receives a *Fix Clue* in such a situation, they should assume that the *Finesse* is "still on".
 So, depending on the situation, they should either know that the initial card that was clued is playable (like in an *Out-of-Order Finesse*) or continue to blind-play cards to the right of the card that got the *Fix Clue* (if more blind cards need to be played to fulfill the initial *Finesse*).

-### Priority in Multi-Color Variants

-* Multi-color variants can make finding out which card has *Priority* a little tricky, because sometimes players will know that a card is playable, but not know its exact identity.
-* In these situations, players should always assume that the suit of their playable card is the left-most of the possible suits.
-* For example:
-  * Alice has a known playable red 2 and a known playable blue card that is either blue 1 or rainbow 3.
-  * If the blue card is blue 1, then the blue card would have *Priority*.
-But if the blue card is rainbow 3, then the red 2 would have *Priority*.
-  * Since the blue stack is the to the left of the rainbow stack, Alice knows that for the purposes of calculating *Priority*, she has to assume that her blue card is the blue 1.
-  * Thus, even if Alice really does have the rainbow 3, playing the red 2 will still cause a *Priority Finesse* to occur on the red 3.

 ### The Speculation Prompt & The Speculation Finesse